jfspps/howtos/ProgrammingC++/8_DirectX9c.md

 ![](./MSVC2005/GPU_Z.PNG)

-### Older components: DirectDraw (DirectX 7 and DirectX 9 managed code)
+### Deprecated: DirectDraw (DirectX 7)

-Since DirectX 8.0, all 2-dimensional acceleration was provided by _DirectDraw_.
+Up to and including DirectX 7.0, all 2-dimensional acceleration was provided by _DirectDraw_.
 This API is generally much faster then the GDI (or older MCI, Media Control Interface, which DirectX replaces).
-All 2-dimensional drawing with DirectX 8+ was merged with Direct3D.
+From DirectX 8 onwards, all 2-dimensional drawing was merged with Direct3D.

-More recent APIs that replace DirectDraw include Direct2D (launched ca. 2012, Windows 7 or above).
+More recent dedicated APIs that replace DirectDraw include Direct2D (launched ca. 2012, Windows 7 or above).

-### Older components: DirectMusic (DirectX 8)
+### Deprecated: DirectMusic (DirectX 8)

 DirectXSound does not support MIDI and wavetable synthesiser music.
-This is what DirectMusic is for, and was built on top of DirectSound when supported.
+Such features were provided by DirectMusic, which was built on top of DirectSound.
 Since Windows Vista, DirectMusic is not available to 64-bit applications and was deprecated and replaced by Windows Audio Session API (WASAPI).

 Alternative to DirectSound include OpenAL.

-### Older components: DirectPlay (DirectX 8 and DirectX 9 managed code)
+### Deprecated: DirectPlay (DirectX 8)

 DirectPlay is a networking API, providing features such as "sessions" (games in progress) and "lobbies" (where players congregate and play).

-### Direct3D retained mode (Direct3DRM)
+### Deprecated: Direct3D retained mode (Direct3DRM)

 A more high-level object and frame based 3D system.
 Requires programmers to modify each frame scene, without much need to interface with the DirectX API, and quite slow.

-The concepts of retained mode and (below) immediate mode are not unique to the DirectX graphics APIs but applied to other graphical APIs.
+The concepts of _retained mode_ and (below) _immediate mode_ are not unique to the DirectX graphics APIs but applied to other graphical APIs.

-### Direct3D immediate mode (Direct3DIM)
+### Deprecated: Direct3D immediate mode (Direct3DIM)

 A more low-level part of the API (retained mode was built on top of immediate mode) and quite difficult to use in its eariler iterations.
 Eventually (since Direct3D 5) adopted a more accessible OpenGL like approach to function calls with the rendering engine rather than direct arrays (i.e. buffers).

-For the release of DirectX 9.0c, the distinction between retained mode and immediate mode was dropped, and retained mode abandoned.
+Following the release of DirectX 9.0c, the distinction between retained mode and immediate mode was dropped, and retained mode abandoned.
 In short, all Direct3D calls with DirectX 9.0c are assumed in immediate mode.

-### DirectShow (DirectX 8)
+### Deprecated: DirectShow (DirectX 8)

 This component handles video streaming in applications, supporting a numer of formats including Advanced Streaming Format (ASF), Motion Pictures Exports Group (MPEG), Audio-Video Interleaved (AVI), MPEG Audio Layer-3 (MP3) and WAV files.
 This was removed from the DirectX 9 and moved to the Windows SDK.